 With the Melson formula, the court uses many factors to make their determination.
 For example, they take into consideration the child’s cost of living increases and the child’s needs.
 This model allows for more income when needed.
 The court may deviate from the state’s model if they feel it necessary.

 Divorce and custody battles can be difficult for families to deal with.
 Decisions will be made such as visitation, shared custody and child support.
 Many factors go into making these decisions.
 If you are in this situation, give us a call, and let us guide you through.
-Our attorneys understand the law and will work hard to get the best outcome for you and your child.
+Our attorneys understand the law and will work hard to get the outcome for you and your child.